Scalar Gravitational Waves in the Effective Theory of Gravity: The Conformal Anomaly and Low Energy EFT of Gravity

-The presence of four derivatives in $\D_4$ and (\ref{Sanom}) raises questions about unitarity and ghosts.
-These were addressed in the simple context of the pure anomaly theory (\ref{WZfour}) quantized on ${\mathbb R} \times {\mathbb S}^3$ in \cite{AMMStates}.
-In that case the negative norm ghost states are eliminated from the physical spectrum by the diffeomorphism constraints, for $b' <0$, after taking into account the change of sign (\ref{SanomWZ}) in the kinetic term from (\ref{WZfour}) to (\ref{Sanom}).
-Thus the proper framework for resolution of the question of ghosts requires the embedding of (\ref{Sanom}) in a covariant metric gravitational theory, making full use of the constraints of diffeomorphism invariance this implies.
-Since (\ref{SanomWZ}) forbids adding arbitrary additional non-linear interactions in the conformalon sector, the only non-linearity in the EFT (\ref{Seff}) is the usual one of the Einstein theory itself in curved space.
-The number of the diffeomorphism constraints (four) does not change when one adds the non-linear classical Einstein-Hilbert action.
-Because of (\ref{SanomWZ}), $\vf$ mixes with the conformal part of the metric, and one should expect the scalar conformalon always to partly constrained, as the conformal part of the metric is fully constrained in classical GR.
+The presence of four derivatives in $\D_4$ naturally raises questions about unitarity and ghosts in the quantum EFT of (\ref{Sanom}).
+In the context of the pure anomaly or `free' theory defined by (\ref{WZfour}), quantized on ${\mathbb R} \times {\mathbb S}^3$, the negative norm ghost states are eliminated from the physical spectrum by the diffeomorphism constraints \cite{AMMStates}.
+The proper framework for the resolution of the question of ghosts in the EFT of low energy gravity (\ref{Seff}) requires making full use of the (four) constraints of diffeomorphism invariance.
+Because of (\ref{SanomWZ}), $\vf$ mixes with the conformal part of the metric, and the scalar conformalon $\vf$ is always partly constrained, as the conformal part of the metric is fully constrained in classical GR, {\it cf.} Sec. \ref{Sec:LinFlat}.
+Since (\ref{SanomWZ}) forbids adding arbitrary additional non-linear interactions in the conformalon sector, it is only the non-linearity of classical GR itself that prevents the constraints from being solved in closed form, but these non-linear couplings are suppressed in flat space by the weakness of the gravitational coupling $G$, up to Planck energy scales where the EFT framework is expected to break down.
+Since in this paper only {\it linearized} perturbations about flat space are considered, which may be treated by {\it classical} methods, with $\hbar$ entering only through the $b, b', \beta_i$ coefficients of the anomaly, but with the scalar conformalon $\vf$ taken to be a c-number field, the results do not rely upon quantization of $\vf$, and are independent of questions or concerns about the quantum EFT, unitarity and ghosts, which will be addressed in a separate publication.